 Cruisers are commonly built from inexpensive materials like cheap steel or aluminum and often have a single-speed drivetrain with a simple coaster brake.
 This cuts down on the number of components required, making cruiser bikes cheaper and more attractive to recreational cyclists.
 They usually don’t have suspension but have very large, soft tires that swallow up any vibrations on the road.
 Some cruiser bikes include a basic 3-speed rear hub to give the rider a few more options if they live in a hilly town like San Francisco.

-While some cyclists use their cruiser bike to get to work, they aren’t great commuters as they are heavy and seldom have rack mounts.
+While some cyclists use their cruiser bikes to get to work, they aren’t great commuters as they are heavy and seldom have rack mounts.
 In coastal towns, you’ll find trendy young hipsters modify their cruiser bikes with bright colors, unique frame designs, and decorative add-ons.
 This trend has gained a particularly large following at the annual Burning Man event in Nevada, where thousands of people from around the world attend with colorful, modified cruiser bikes.

 14. Adventure / Touring bike